SEC's Lee seeks more proxy vote details from powerhouse funds

 The forms are unwieldy and can run to hundreds of pages for large funds owning many companies.
 Every year each may hold votes on a half-dozen or more ballot items like director elections, executive pay and shareholder proposals such as on climate issues or workforce diversity topics.

 Funds have also developed new revenue streams lending out shares to short-sellers.
-Many did so for GameStop Corp, a year before a short-selling rally driven by interest from retail investors on social media.
+Many did so for GameStop, a year before a short-selling rally driven by interest from retail investors on social media.

 Often those shares come with control of voting rights, which can skew corporate elections.
 Lee said fiduciaries should "be mindful" the revenue not undermine the power of shareholder votes.